zydou/arti/web/docs/guides/feature-update.md

 You can integrate Arti into your application as a Rust crate.
 To integrate Arti into your program, you should use the [`arti-client`](https://tpo.pages.torproject.net/core/doc/rust/arti_client/index.html) Rust crate.
 This crate provides the necessary functionalities to interact with the Tor network, such as making anonymized requests or accessing Onion services (turned off by default and currently under development).

+Note that some APIs in `arti-client` are explicitly labeled as _experimental_ in the documentation.
+These APIs are only available when you explicitly enable their corresponding [feature flags](https://tpo.pages.torproject.net/core/doc/rust/arti_client/index.html#feature-flags).
+These experimental features are not stable.
+If you use them in your programs, you should expect that future versions of Arti will break your programs.

 ## Limitations